-Seeking to put God’s love into action, Clarksdale Area Fuller Center for Housing (formerly Clarksdale Area Habitat for Humanity) brings people together across generational, geographic, racial, and social class boundaries to build affordable homes, vibrant communities and transformational hope.
+Seeking to put God’s love into action, Clarksdale Area Fuller Center for Housing (formerly Clarksdale Area Habitat for Humanity) brings people together across generational, geographic, racial, and social class boundaries to build affordable homes, vibrant communities and transformational hope for qualified, low-income residents of this Mississippi Delta community.

 What has made CAFCH (and CAHFH before it) historically different than, say, any government or privately funded program to provide low-income housing is this motivational, spiritual notion of putting “God’s love into action”—the Golden Rule, in other words.
 The idea is an amorphous proposition at best, given the wide variety of beliefs about the existence of God, and it is as bold as it is problematic.
 It presupposes, of course, the existence of a God Who actually cares about Creation and the individuals living in it, especially those who are struggling for one reason or another.
 Most obviously, CAFCH’s preoccupation in this regard are those who find themselves in economically difficult situations—the “poor”—whose circumstances are often caused by dynamics beyond their control and whose plight is often ignored by the world around them but not forgotten by this God.
 But the love of God, it turns out, requires the cooperation of people in order to be fully manifested in the world, and this notion of partnering—not just between God and humans, but also among people themselves—is at the heart of the Fuller vision and practice, even for those who do not share in this foundational proposition about the genesis of this love.